AmandaBirmingham/C-VIEW-Currents/README.md

 3. Update Freyja to get the latest barcodes and lineages
    1. Run the `update_freyja.sh` script; no arguments are needed
+   2. Run `squeue` to check its progress; do not continue until the queue is empty

 ```
 # Example: